vadim-miller2/book-test1/index.md

 There is a special section <span class="nctnt ncbi-monospace">[-]</span> allowed in the definition file which can contain definitions related to code generation.
 This is a good place to define a namespace or identify additional headers.
 It is a "top level" section, so entries placed here will override entries with the same name in other sections or on the command-line.
 For example, the following entries set the proper parameters for placing header files alongside source files:

-    [-]; Do not use a namespace at all:-on  = -; Use the current directory for generated .cpp files:-opc = .; Use the current directory for generated .hpp files:-oph = .; Do not add a prefix to generated file names:-or  = -; Generate #include directives with quotes rather than angle brackets:-orq = 1
+    [-]
+    ; Do not use a namespace at all:
+    -on  = -

+    ; Use the current directory for generated .cpp files:
+    -opc = .

+    ; Use the current directory for generated .hpp files:
+    -oph = .

+    ; Do not add a prefix to generated file names:
+    -or  = -

+    ; Generate #include directives with quotes rather than angle brackets:
+    -orq = 1

 Any of the code generation arguments in [Table 2](ch_app.html#ch_app.tools_table2) (except <span class="nctnt ncbi-monospace">-od</span>, <span class="nctnt ncbi-monospace">-odi</span>, and <span class="nctnt ncbi-monospace">-odw</span> which are related to specifying the definition file) can be placed in the <span class="nctnt ncbi-monospace">[-]</span> section.